harness/developer-hub/tutorials/self-managed-enterprise-edition/use-an-external-sm-timescaledb.md

 - Reserve internal and external static addresses for each VM.

-- Add port 5432 to the NAT firewall settings allow list on the application cluster so it can connect to the TimescaleDB instance.
+- Add port 5432 to the NAT firewall settings allowlist on the application cluster so it can connect to the TimescaleDB instance.
 TimescaleDB uses 5432 as the default communication port.
 This enables communication between Harness services running in a Self-Managed Enterprise Edition cluster and a self-managed TimescaleDB cluster.

 ## Architecture